 There are lots of courses that can help you as a steward.
-You should start with Introduction to Union Life, the Basic Steward Course, the Advanced Steward Course and the Leadership Skills course.
+You should start with the Basic Steward Course, the Advanced Steward Course and the Leadership Skills course.
 Many of the three and five day courses may also be helpful.
 These include courses on health and safety, human rights, free trade and globalisation, building a culture of resistance, the post office, arbitration, route measurement and organising.
 Women should consider taking Women in Leadership Development (WILD).